INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 ???

-Let me start by summarizing the what we have learned about machine learning with scikit-learn.
+Let me start by summarizing what we have learned about machine learning with scikit-learn.

 ---